 La Flégère – A little further out of town you have one of our favourites, Flégère.
 You can have some real fun on this mountain, powder day or not.
 Skiing across from Brevent will have you enjoying the afternoon as the sun keeps you warm.
 Check out these pics of us up Flégère on Australia Day!
 Epic photos from Huckleberry Mountain!
 Check out his work on insta @huck93

-Le Tour/ Vallorcine – The furtherest resort from Chamonix centre is Le Tour/Vallocine.
-A fun all round mountain that’s not as steep as Grands Montets but still steeper than Les Houches.
-At Le Tour you can hit “the snake” freestyle park to fine tune your skills and although its not the best park around, its fun none the less.
+Le Tour/ Vallorcine – The best place for a pow day for sure, Le Tour/Vallorcine is the furtherest resort from Chamonix centre is Le Tour/Vallocine.
+You’ve also got at Le Tour “the snake” freestyle park to fine tune your skills and although its not the best park around, its fun none the less.
 When the snow is dumping, Vallocine (off the back side of Le Tour) is our favourite pick!
-You have some epic tree runs, cliffs and pillows of snow that’ll have you frothing for days.
+You have some epic tree runs, cliffs and pillows of snow that’ll have you frothing for days

 Les Houches – A much more mellow mountain and great for learning to ski or snowboard.
 Les Houches is more the family mountain so seasonaires/locals tend to steer clear.
 It competes with the steep and gnarly mountains mentioned above so its sort of like the underdog.
 In saying that, we’ve had an epic powder day at Les Houches and there’s definitely some fun to be had.
 Best part is the night skiing (Thursday nights) with free hot wine!